Tetrahedron: General properties

 In general, a tetrahedron is a three-dimensional object with four faces, six edges, and four vertices.
 It can be considered as pyramid whenever one of its faces can be considered as the base.
 Its 1-skeleton can be generally seen as a graph by Steinitz's theorem, known as tetrahedral graph, one of the Platonic graphs.
 It is complete graph $K_4$ because every pair of its vertices has a unique edge.
 In a plane, this graph can be regarded as a triangle in which three vertices connect to its fourth vertex in the center, known as the universal vertex; hence, the tetrahedral graph is a wheel graph.

 The tetrahedron is one of the polyhedra that does not have space diagonal; the other polyhedra with such a property are Császár polyhedron and Schonhardt polyhedron.
 It is also known as 3-simplex, the generalization of a triangle in multi-dimension.
 It is self-dual, meaning its dual polyhedron is a tetrahedron itself.
 Many other properties of tetrahedra are explicitly described in the following sections.

 Volume

-A simple way to obtain the volume of a tetrahedron is given by the formula for the volume:
+The volume of a tetrahedron is given by the formula: